Recruitment strategies for phlebotomist hiring

 - Follow health and safety procedures to the letter

-- Some phlebotomists may be called on to perform tests such as electrocardiograms, point-of-care blood work, and urinalysis for insurance applicants.
+Additionally, some phlebotomists may be called on to perform tests such as electrocardiograms, point-of-care blood work, and urinalysis for insurance applicants.

 - Most employers seek phlebotomists with a year or two of work experience

 - Some providers want professionals with experience in a particular care setting